pooja-par/Quiz/README.md

 - JS files pass through [JSHint](https://jshint.com/) with no issues found.

 ## Unfixed Bugs

 N/A

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+- This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed      ribbon display to indicate the successful deployment.

 The live link can be found here - (https://pooja-par.github.io/Quiz/)

 ## Credits

-   -Only few syntex and content are searched from the youtube and google.
+- Only few syntex and content are searched from the youtube and google.

 ## Content

-  -questions are taken from the following link (https://www.radiotimes.com/quizzes/pub-quiz-cricket/)
+- Questions are taken from the following link (https://www.radiotimes.com/quizzes/pub-quiz-cricket/)

 ## Media

-Image is taken from istock(https://www.istockphoto.com/search/2/image?phrase=cricket%20bat%20ball)
+- Image is taken from istock(https://www.istockphoto.com/search/2/image?phrase=cricket%20bat%20ball)